 Traditionally European biotechs have looked to the US for additional investment, but changes in the law and significant economic success in the country in recent years means that new opportunities are opening up in China that are ripe for exploitation.

-Independent Consultant Tianke Wang, who advises Chinese and European biotechs and investors, agrees.
+Independent Consultant Tianke Wang, who advises Chinese and European biotechs and investors, agreed.
 “Industry is booming, there are lot of ‘me too’ and ‘me better’ drugs under development, but there is a lack of innovative drugs.
 There is a strong need for Chinese companies and investors to get innovative drugs and European biotech companies provide a good source.”

 Phenomenal economic growth in the last few decades means there is a lot of available finance for investment.
 Recently, the Chinese Government has also recognised the importance of the biotech industry.
 It has introduced changes in regulations to make it easier for local companies to develop new products, but also for banks and VCs to seek out promising foreign investments.